jaspector

 Construction of a building, addition, porches, decks, and other structures in zoned areas; zoning permit required for structures valued at $1,000 or more; fill and grade permit required for qualifying excavation or grading near navigable water

-Typical processing time is County says it may take up to six weeks or more during peak building season.
+Building permit processing times in unincorporated Langlade County, WI typically run County says it may take up to six weeks or more during peak building season.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Langlade County, WI.
 The following work is generally exempt: Small accessory structures with assessed value under $1,000, such as small storage sheds, are exempt from the permit requirement, but must still comply with setbacks and other requirements; Farm structures are exempt from county zoning permit requirements when they fall within the county's stated agricultural exemption.
+When in doubt, confirm with the local building department before starting work.